EmilyBierbaum/Genome_Biology/Project.md

 - [Table](ExpTable_TTC.txt)
     - This table delineates the two groups (*Control* vs *T3 treated*)

 #### Task 5: Once you downloaded the output folder and associated text files, open up R studio.
 I used the script Dr. Toomey gave us in class for the DEGs and *sleuth* analyses to examine differential gene expression of the two groups: control larva vs T3 treated larva.
 I uploaded the output volcano plot and heatmap below.
-No genes we significantly differentially expressed (see volcano plot), so the top 50 genes were displayed in the heatmap.
+No genes were significantly differentially expressed (see volcano plot), so the top 50 genes were displayed in the heatmap.
 - [HeatMap](Heatmap_Dec.png)
 - [VolcanoPlot](Espel_volcanoplot.pdf)
 - [RNA-seq R script](RNA-seq.R)